 NSHSS is excited to share details covering the 2015 Clinton Global Initiative University (CGI U).
 The meeting, hosted by President Clinton and Chelsea Clinton, brought together more than 1,000 innovative student leaders to make Commitments to Action that address some of the world's most pressing challenges.
 More than $500,000 in funding was available to select CGI U 2015 students to help them turn their ideas into action.
 Below are inspiring scenes showcasing how the students are bringing their commitments into action with GCI U:

-We encourage our NSHSS students to share with us their experiences at CGI U and are honored to have received this insightful recap from NSHSS’ very own student member, Ton La.
+We encourage our NSHSS members to share with us their experiences at CGI U and are honored to have received this insightful recap from NSHSS’ very own student member, Ton La.

 Powerful.
 Enduring.
 Amazing.
 Those three words describe how my time at the 8th Annual Clinton Global Initiative University at the University of Miami was.
 Right now back in Houston, it's bitter cold.
 But, the moment I left the Miami International Airport and felt the sun hit my face and the breeze run through my hair, I knew that today would be a great day.
 On the shuttle bus to the hotel, I had the great pleasure of meeting Marvin Tarawally who was a fellow Resolution Social Venture Challenge (RSVC) semifinalist.
 When Marvin told me about his Commitment to Action, I was speechless by how a student could inspire such gratifying insight.
 In his home country in Liberia, children go through the school system to only find themselves without the necessary skills to succeed in the job market.
 He told me, "Education right now is not seen as a priority, and I hope that what my team and I are doing will completely change the school system infrastructure".
 For him, he came to the U.S. because he knew that an education will get him places.
 Over the course of the conference, I had the great pleasure of meeting people just like Marvin and what amazed me is just how young everyone was.
 High school, undergraduate, and graduate students all made Commitments to Action and as President Bill Clinton told us it is never too early or too late to make an impact in your community.